 Though it is still recommended to pack some warmer clothing, do not be surprised to see Sapa locals talking up the end of sweater weather with glee.
-The major weather perk though is that Sapa sees an increase in humidity and sunshine hours during this time, making exploring its many outdoor markets, including Love Market, Bac Ha Market, Muong Hum Market, Can Cau Market, Coc Ly Market, and Sapa Market, visiting ethnic villages like Cat Cat and Ta Phin, and especially visiting the Hoang Lien Mountains – the Tonkinese Alps by and conquering Fansipan – the Indochina’s Rooftop much more enjoyable.
+The major weather perk though is that Sapa sees an increase in humidity and sunshine hours during this time.
+It makes exploring its many outdoor markets, including Love Market, Bac Ha Market, Muong Hum Market, Can Cau Market, Coc Ly Market, and Sapa Market; visiting ethnic villages like Cat Cat and Ta Phin; especially visiting the Hoang Lien Mountains – the Tonkinese Alps; and conquering Fansipan – the Indochina’s Rooftop much more enjoyable.

 Plan an Indochina travel in March in Sapa?
 Take a look at the weather forecast without delay!